WATCH NOW: KUSD School Board meeting halted as mask opponents object to moving to crowd overflow rooms

 Recalling board members

 Board members eligible to be recalled include Adams, Rebecca Stevens and Garcia.
 School Board members Mary Modder, Todd Battle, Todd Price and Atifa Robinson could not be recalled as they have all been seated either by re-election, election or appointment for less than a year.
-State law provides that board members can be recalled but only after they have served the first year of their seated term.
+State law provides that board members can be recalled but only after they have served the first year of their term.
 Modder and Battle were re-elected in April with Price who was recently appointed to the board.
-Stevens' and Garcia's terms expire in April of next year; Adams' term is up in April 2023.
+The terms of Stevens and Garcia expire in April next year.
+The term of Adams term ends in April 2023.

 Adams said she and others on the board were prepared to “hear out everyone” who wanted to speak.